status-im/nim-eth-p2p/README.md

   ```

   Each supplied protocol identifier is a name of a protocol introduced
-  by the `rlpxProtocol` macro discussed later in this document.
+  by the `p2pProtocol` macro discussed later in this document.

 Instantiating an `EthereumNode` does not immediately connect you to
 the network.
 To start the connection process, call `node.connectToNetwork`: